NEWS AND INSIGHTS | INSIGHTS

 Fortunately, once the election is over, there will be meaningful opportunities for individuals to take steps around tax and estate planning in relation to these and other tax proposals.

 Should there be a Republican sweep, we believe there will still be value in discussing near-term planning strategies and connecting with your portfolio managers for insights on the potential economic impacts of Trump policies.
-In that scenario, with tax rates less likely to increase, it may behoove taxpayers to accelerate deductions into the current year where appropriate.
+In that scenario, with tax rates less likely to increase, it may behoove taxpayers to defer income and accelerate deductions into the current year where appropriate.

 Typically, tax reforms aren’t initiated in the year they are legislated, but that hasn’t always been the case.
 Whatever the outcome, you will likely want to get ahead of potential changes and think about how they might affect your financial life and planning priorities in the months and years ahead.